RaheebAbdulsalam/RaheebAbdulsalam/README.md

-I am currently a second-year Computer Science student at Aston University.
+Second-year Computer Science student at Aston University.
+Skilled in designing, developing, and testing multiple software and web-based applications incorporating a range of technologies.
+Seeking to utilise broad educational background with excellent analytical, technical, and programming skills.
 I am constantly learning new skills and knowledge to pursue a career.
-Learning new skills allows me to enter roles such as Software Engineer, web developer, data analyst, etc. I am excited about this journey ahead of me.
+I am excited about this journey ahead of me.
 Gaining experience, networking and have interacted in a successful industry that is constantly evolving.